variani/drift-multicomp/readme.md

 * reshape: functions `melt` and others prepare data.frames for plotting by `ggplot2`.
 * grid: required by `ggplot` to draw arrows on graphics.

-To install the packages, run the following command in R terminal:
+To install the packages, e.g. `JADE`, run the following command in R terminal:
 ```
 install.packages("JADE")
 ```